qaul/qaul.net_legacy/osx/README.md

     cd olsrd-0.6.0/lib/olsrd_qaul
     make
     cp olsrd_qaul.so.0.1 ../../../osx/
-    # you need to install the shared library
+    # you need to install the shared library in /usr/lib/
     sudo make install
     cd ../../../